Do you want to contribute to our work?

 send us a message and keep in touch

-ASO has been challenging some of these harsh circumstances by offering after-school learning for African refugee youth such as Teen Mentor Project, which intends to boost vulnerable students’ confidence and success by modeling positive social behaviors and relationships while challenging them academically with hopes that they may move on to higher education levels.
-With TMP, African asylum-seeking youth in Israel have guidance to help them realize their vocational and educational dreams.
+status.
+This ongoing insecurity makes finding sustainable employment incredibly difficult, often leading to poverty—a dire situation for people who have already endured so much.
+Meanwhile, children are falling behind in schools that are inadequately prepared and equipped to serve them.
+The African Students Organization (ASO) has been addressing some of these harsh circumstances by offering after-school learning opportunities for African refugee youth, such as the Teen Mentor Project (TMP).
+TMP aims to boost vulnerable students’ confidence and success by modeling positive social behaviors and relationships while challenging them academically, with hopes that they may progress to higher education levels.
+Through TMP, African asylum-seeking youth in Israel receive guidance to help them achieve their vocational and educational dreams.
+So far, there are 12 graduates from TMP, 17 students already pursuing their BA degrees, five applicants in the process of applications to universities, and ten youths in the mentoring process with our mentors.

 In 2009, Adam Bashar was studying at the Interdisciplinary Center (IDC) Herzliya when the African asylum seeker from Sudan-Darfur met Joey Low.
 An American entrepreneur and philanthropist, Joey had established the NGO “Israel at Heart” to support Ethiopian-Israeli students at IDC.
 When Adam told Joey of his journey to Israel, Joey immediately thought about own mother who had been a refugee in Europe seeking asylum in many countries.
 After many years, she immigrated to the USA where Joey was born.